ewbarnard/NexmoInsight/Proposals/Scale.md

  - Intermediate or advanced knowledge of PHP
  - Basic knowledge of MySQL and MySQL table design

-Basic familiarity with the CakePHP framework is helpful but not required.
+Familiarity with the CakePHP framework is helpful but not required.

 ## Learning Objectives

 Readers of the tutorial can learn:

  - How to use the Nexmo Number Insights API in PHP
- - That the Nexmo Number Insights API has three levels (basic, standard, advanced)
+ - That the Nexmo Number Insights API has three levels (basic, standard, advanced) and what the differences are
  - The Producer/Consumer programming pattern
- - That typical PHP-centric Producer/Consumer use cases deal with traffic increases (or spikes) and related database congestion
+ - That typical PHP-centric Producer/Consumer use cases deal with web traffic increases (or spikes) and related database congestion
  - This example of creating a new PHP-based microservice